Birth & birth certificate

 4. in the case of illegitimate children, joint custody can be declared

-6. Declaration of the first name
+6. Declaration of first name

 If you have a foreign reference, please always contact Service Unit Registry office and citizenship - Birth.. in advance by phone or e-mail. in order to clarify all particularities.

-What documents do I need for the notarization?
+What documents do I need for notarisation?

 Married parents: